 Strategic Measures

-• Simplified the wine selection process by offering a limited selection of easily understandable wines
+- Simplified the wine selection process with a limited, approachable range of products

-• Attracted non-wine drinkers and occasional wine drinkers intimidated by traditional wine selections
+- Appealed to non-wine drinkers intimidated by traditional wine options

 Uber: Disruption in the Taxi Business